rbeaujon/WORDLE/README.md

 # WORDLE
+This is my inspiration based in the popular web-based game Wordle.
-Wordle is a web-based word game created and developed by Welsh software engineer Josh Wardle, and owned and published by The New York Times
+The original game was created and developed by Welsh software engineer Josh Wardle, and owned and published by The New York Times.

 In the game, you need to find one word with five letters in length in six attempts.
 The game shows the color according to your guess, green for hitting correctly a letter and orange for hitting one letter but in the incorrect position.